fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 > Use _script_ to record what you do, save the file as script-answers/exercise12_3.txt

-Edit the _/usr/src/app/index.js_ file inside the container with the now installed nano and add the following line
+Edit the _/usr/src/app/index.js_ file inside the container with the now installed Nano and add the following line

 ```js
 console.log('Hello World')